rdappel/courses/pages/advanced-javascript/index.md

 [Assignment 5 - 555555](./advanced-javascript/assignments/555555)

-# Week 6 - Controlled Components and useRef
+# Week 6 - Controlled Components & useRef

 Summary: You’ll build forms using controlled inputs and use useRef to access DOM elements and persist values.